A finite volume scheme for nonlinear degenerate parabolic equations: Introduction

 where $ \beta \geq 0$ is such that $u^{eq}$ has the same mass as the initial data $u_{0}$.
 The entropy functional is given by

 and the entropy dissipation is defined by

 Then decay rates towards equilibrium are given in \cite{Carrillo2008,Carrillo2009} for fermion case in any dimension and for 1D boson case by relating the entropy and its dissipation.
-As in the case of a linear diffusion, the key-point of the proof is an entropy estimate with the control of its dissipation. \\ Concerning 3D boson case, it is proved in \cite{Toscani2011} that for sufficiently large initial mass, the solution blows up in finite time.
+As in the case of a linear diffusion, the key-point of the proof is an entropy estimate with the control of its dissipation. \\ Concerning 3D boson case, it is proved in \cite{Toscani2012} that for sufficiently large initial mass, the solution blows up in finite time.\\ Let us also mention that a more general class of Fokker-Planck type equations for bosons with linear diffusion and super-linear drift is studied in \cite{BenAbdallah2011}:

+where $N>0$ is a given constant.
+For $N>2$, there is a phenomenon of critical mass in dimension 1.
+It is proved by minimizing an entropy functional that starting from an initial distribution with a super-critical mass, the solution develops a singular part localized in the origin.